MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/automatic-attack-disruption.md

 ### Automated response actions for SAP with Microsoft Sentinel (Preview)

 If you configured the integration between the Microsoft Defender portal and Microsoft Sentinel, and also deployed the Microsoft Sentinel solution for SAP applications, you can also deploy automatic attack disruption for SAP.

-Supported actions includes automatically locking suspicious SAP users.
+For example, deploy attack disruption for SAP to contain compromised assets by locking suspicious SAP users in case of a financial process manipulation attack.

 For more information, see [Deploy automatic attack disruption for SAP with Microsoft Sentinel](/azure/sentinel/sap/deployment-attack-disrupt).